Creating freelance contracts can feel overwhelming. But you don't have to spend hours researching or hiring expensive lawyers.

 A freelance agreement is a crucial document that every professional should have in their back pocket.
-With one, you can protect yourself by clearly outlining the scope of the project, communicating your hourly rate and keeping a record of it.
+With one, you can protect yourself by clearly outlining the scope of a project, communicating your hourly rate and keeping a record of it.
 Without one, you run the risk of a client taking advantage of you if the project goes wrong.

 Creating a freelance agreement isn’t as daunting as it sounds—really, it’s a rinse-and-repeat process you can use for most of your clients.
 All it takes is a simple template and a detailed understanding of the project at hand.
 Below, we share some can’t-miss components of a solid freelance agreement, so you can create and start using one today.